cyberark/conjur-instruqt/CONTRIBUTING.md

     - For example, `cd tracks/conjur.org/secure-ci-cd-pipelines`

-3. Run `instruqt track validate` to validate the format of the track, or `instruqt track test` to run a full test of the track with it's lifecycle scripts.
+3. Run `instruqt track validate` to validate the format of the track, or `instruqt track test --skip-fail-check` to run a full test of the track with it's lifecycle scripts.

 ## Releases